-44.122 Immunology S2 L2T4
+44.122 Immunology

-Prerequisites: 17.011 & 17.021 or 17.031 & 17.021, 41.101 or 41.101A and 41.101B.
+Prerequisites: 17.031 & 17.021, 41.101.

 Basic immunology and immunological techniques.
 The interdisciplinary nature of the subject makes this unit suitable for students taking any major sequence in biological science and also for higher degree students who require a background training in immunology.
-The course includes phylogeny and ontogeny of the immune response; antigen and antibody structure; antigen-antibody reaction; immunochemistry; immunogenetics, clinical immunology; transplantation.
+The course includes phylogeny and ontogeny of the immune response; antigen and antibody structure; antigen-antibody reaction; immunochemistry; immunogenetics, clinical immunology; transplantation